 Team Jobs: Everyone should pitch in to keep your room tidy.
 I like TEAM JOBS.
 When you pair up students, it makes them work together and keep each other accountable.

 Daily Bins: Have bins for M-F and put all your student copies, supplies, books for the lessons for that day.
 Fill them on Thursday or Friday the week before!
 I have to say this was a game changer for me!
 I started off by just having file folders for each day and the bins were just magical!
-Click HERE for Daily Bins.
-There are extra bins for projects, substitute plans, etc.
+Here are some ideas: Daily Bins. or Colorful Daily Bins.
+I liked to have extra bins for projects, substitute plans, etc.